Programme: MSc Investment & Wealth Management

 I choose Imperial because of its great reputation and it seemed to be especially forward-thinking and innovative compared to other traditional universities.
 MSc Innovation & Wealth Management appealed to me because of its focus on quantitative methods, financial theory and application of programming to a majority of the modules.

 Did you receive a scholarship?

 I received the Women in Finance Scholarship.
-The benefit of this was that I have been able to meet other students across programmes etc. on several events related to the scholarship.
+The benefit of this was that I have been able to meet other students across programmes, including events related to the scholarship.

 What aspects of the programme do you most enjoy the most?

-I enjoy the fact that all of our courses are interlinked, but at the same time they teach us different things.
-It is also very applied, so it is easy to understand how the things we learn at university can be used when entering the work force, which is really motivating and exciting.
+I enjoy the fact that all of our modules are interlinked, but at the same time they teach us different things.
+It is also very applied, so it is easy to understand how the things we learn at university can be used when entering the workforce, which is really motivating and exciting.

 Which has been your favourite module so far and why?

 So far my favourite module has been Asset Allocation & Investment Strategies.
 I like it because in addition to learning the underlying financial theory, we also have several case studies where we examine and analyse real-life events related to the theory we have been taught.